ericrenone/Intelligence-Symmetry-Collapse/README.md

-# Sturm-Liouville-Neural-Networks: Symmetry-Driven Spatial Density (SDSD)
+# Sturm-Liouville: Symmetry-Driven Spatial Density (SDSD)

 Deep learning is characterized as a stochastic geometric phase